The skin of a new baby is flawless; soft, supple, and very sensitive.

-- 6 How to Effectively Heal Diaper Rash?
+- 4 Tips to Effectively Heal Diaper Rash at Home

 What is Diaper Rash?

-Also known as nappy rash, this is a skin inflammation commonly found on baby’s diaper area.
+Diaper or nappy rash is a skin inflammation commonly found in the baby’s diaper area.
 Usually along the inguinal region and the baby’s bottom.

 Types of Diaper Irritations?